Veevfor/ehrQL_Analysis/blog/index.md

 - Which features are written in code but never run.
 - How feature use has changed over time.

-A deeper analysis could also help the team spot projects that may need support or are still using deprecated features, while highlighting trends in how ehrQL is adopted and used in resaerch code.
+A deeper analysis could also show projects that may need support or are still using deprecated features, while highlighting trends in how ehrQL is adopted and used in resaerch code.

 I have created a [public GitHub repo](https://github.com/Veevfor/ehrQL_Analysis) for this project and if anyone is interested in this work, please feel free to contact me at bennett@phc.ox.ac.uk